Tesla vs. Ferrari – What RACE and TSLA tell us about the winning formula for stocks

 Clearly Tesla has done a lot of things right involving big bets in technology, positioning, distribution, and investment that others had failed to make (high end performance/luxury positioning, vertical integration of key bottlenecks – building supercharger networks and battery Gigafactory, focus on superior safety, direct distribution/no dealer network, low maintenance model, software-driven/autonomy focus with iterative/licensing model vs traditional hardware based 7 year cycles, etc).
 In fact its success has driven almost every major car manufacturer to invest in EV and autonomy platforms to compete.
 Government regulation has been a huge impetus with increasingly stringent emissions standards and incentives, but clearly Tesla’s business positioning, engineering, and business model has blazed a path that conventional automakers were not really considering viable.
 Now nearly every major automaker is investing full steam ahead to prevent their own future diminution or demise.
 Check out the market share Tesla has achieved in the Model S segment again… 20% in 3 years!

 And the midsize workhorse market is next… its not just the luxury segment, but also the non-luxury mid size segment that will also be available for the Model 3 to compete against given the range of likely price points, experience with Model S buyers, and the highest customer satisfaction/loyalty ratings Consumer Reports has ever measured.
-In this segment, the declining battery costs and lower operating costs will make the Model S (as well as other EVs) more and more compelling financial competitors as well.
+In this segment, the declining battery costs and lower operating costs will make the Model 3 (as well as other competitive EVs) even more compelling financially against non-EV competitors.

 Tesla had been the most exciting public car company… until Ferrari went public in October 2015.